t4th/cortex-m3-rtos/README.md

 # ARM Cortex-m3 RTOS

-This is hobby project to create small RTOS with just enough features to make it interesting.
+This is a hobby project to create small RTOS with just enough features to make it interesting.

-Unlike other cortex-m RTOS projects (and there are many of them) my goal is not to create fastest/safest/hackest version, but elegant and easy to navigate version for education purpose.
-That's why I used this oppurtinity to test some C++17 features and different programming paradigms/architect decisons.
+It is also great opportunity to test some new C++17 features and different architectural design decisions for an embedded application.

-No fancy build system set - simple Keil Uvision Lite project due to free simulator. (it should be easy enough to setup this project with any other compiler/system)
+Typical big RTOS projects tend to grow exponentially with increasing number of new features, board/compiler supports and code optimizations.
-90% of development time was spent using simulator.
-Examples are avilable in the repository.
+All these practices are effectively hiding the simple underlying principles of how RTOS is actually implemented.

-Check out prove of concept branches for technical stuff (link below).
+My goal is to create elegant and easy to navigate project for educational purpose.

 Main source of information is official ARMv7-M Architecture Reference Manual https://developer.arm.com/documentation/ddi0403/latest/